Teach-in: The first teach-in

 The concept of the teach-in was developed by anthropologist Marshall Sahlins of the University of Michigan at Ann Arbor during a meeting on March 17, 1965.
 Previously, around 50 faculty members had signed onto a one-day teaching strike to oppose the Vietnam War.
-About a dozen of these faculty members, including William A. Gamson, Jack Rothman, Eric Wolf, Arnold Kaufman, and Roger Lind, reconsidered the strike and gathered to discuss alternative ways to protest the war in the face of strong opposition to the strike from the Michigan legislature and governor as well as the university president.
+About a dozen of these faculty members, including William A. Gamson, Jack Rothman, Eric Wolf, Arnold Kaufman, Frithjof Bergmann and Roger Lind, reconsidered the strike and gathered to discuss alternative ways to protest the war in the face of strong opposition to the strike from the Michigan legislature and governor as well as the university president.
 The New York Times Magazine summed up how Sahlins arrived at the idea: "They say we're neglecting our responsibilities as teachers.
 Let's show them how responsible we feel.
 Instead of teaching out, we'll teach in—all night."

 The term teach-in was a variant of another form of protest, the sit-in.
 Later variants included the die-in, bed-in, lie-in, and draft card turn-in.

 This first teach-in was organized by faculty and Students for a Democratic Society at the University of Michigan at Ann Arbor on March 24–25, 1965.
 Michigan governor George Romney and other politicians still opposed the event.
 The teach-in was attended by about 3,500 people and consisted of debates, lectures, movies, and musical events aimed at protesting the war.
 Michigan faculty members such as Anatol Rapoport and Charles Tilly were also involved.
 Women students who attended received special permission to stay out during the night.
 Bomb threats emptied the hall three times over the course of the teach-in, sending participants into the freezing cold, where they continued their activities.
 Other Michigan students in the Young Republicans organization picketed the event, protesting "anti-American policy."
 The teach-in ended the next morning, concluding with a 600-person rally on the steps of the library.